 - About once a month people ask me what’s wrong with you?

 As you might expect, I periodically receive unsolicited advice on what I should and should not do.
-These people desperately want to change me.
+These people desperately want to change me; a demand that I acquiesce to their authority and exhibit the requisite loyalty and purity.
 One person recently told me that the singular reason I should listen to him (meaning, conform to his advice) is because of his “status and experience” as a Lean pioneer.
-I can only speculate as to what disturbs these people, driven by a warrior-like mentality of exclusion and degradation.
+I can only speculate as to what disturbs these people, driven by a warrior-like mentality of exclusion and degradation, and a great intolerance for diverse experiences and diverse thinking.
 Some possibilities may be:

-These whiners plateaued long ago and apparently think clarifying and expanding Lean knowledge is counterproductive.
-My work must, in some way or another, cause them to do work that they would rather not do.
-One thing is for sure, diversity is permitted when it strengthens the Lean orthodoxy and groupthink, but is quashed and ignored when it weakens it.
+These whiners plateaued long ago, so firm in their ideology that it is a barrier to my objective scientific studies.
+They stopped moving forward while I moved ahead, thereby upsetting the status quo.
+They apparently think my work to clarify and expand Lean knowledge is counterproductive.
+My work must, in some way or another, cause them to do things that they would rather not do.
+It is clear from their complaints that diversity is permitted when it strengthens the Lean orthodoxy and groupthink, but is quashed and ignored when it weakens it.
 They don’t want me to be me, they want me to be like them, by applying social pressure and acts of domination.
 They truly believe that would be best for all.
-How foolish is that?
+How foolish of them to think that.

 - Have you ever been to the gemba?

 - Have you ever spoken to a CEO?